 The seeds for The Tandana Foundation were planted in 1998, when Founding Director Anna Taft spent four months in the rural community of Panecillo, Ecuador, teaching English to local elementary students and forming relationships with so many people there.
 Grateful for the friendships she had been offered, she resolved to maintain her side of those relationships by staying in touch.

 Later, she found opportunities to support her friends in working towards their goals.
 As a teacher for The Traveling School, she brought her students from the United States to Agualongo to help install water pipes and participate in community life.
 She also saw the opportunity to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level by raising funds in the United States.
 Humbled by the love she was shown by friends in the communities, she wanted to support them in achieving their goals.

 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador:

 Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with villagers on community projects.
 Tandana supported its first community project in Mali in 2007: creating a school garden in the village of Kori-Maounde.
 In 2008, Tandana assisted with restoring a well in the village of Kansongho.
 This project was important because it solidified Tandana's relationship with the residents of Kansongho, which now serves as Tandana's center of operations in Mali.

 Tandana's volunteer programs have also grown since the foundation's beginnings.
-Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2014 alone, it hosted 15 distinct volunteer groups, with 237 participants from 18 different states and 1 Canadian province.
-Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.
+Each year, Tandana hosts approximately 15 volunteer groups, providing unique learning experiences to over 200 participants.
+Anna and the Tandana team have learned from each experience and found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives